Muslims in Asia denounce Trump's call for 'U.S. ban'

 "As the country with the biggest Muslim population in the world, Indonesia affirms that Islam teaches peace and tolerance," he told Reuters.
 "Acts of terror do not have any relation with any religion or country or race."

-Din Syamsuddin, chief of Indonesia's Muhammadiyah, the second-largest Muslim organization in the country, said Trump's comments were a joke.
+Din Syamsuddin, chief of Indonesia's Muhammadiyah, the second-largest Muslim organisation in the country, said Trump's comments were a joke.

-"It is laughable that there is a person in this modern, globalized era who is so narrow-minded as to ban some people from entering America," he said.
+"It is laughable that there is a person in this modern, globalised era who is so narrow-minded as to ban some people from entering America," he said.

 Rizki Aulia, a white-collar worker in Jakarta, said there was no relation between Muslims and terrorism.